EGR Global is the trading name of Pageant Gaming Media Limited.

 Visits to our websites

-Our own internal team actively identify people who we believe are likely to find our events, services products useful.
-Our team look for and source business contact details and information about an individual’s job role both online (using publicly available resources and websites), through networking activities and from details collected from previous event attendees, newsletter subscribers and users of our products.
+We use third party agencies, data research companies and our own internal team to actively identify people who we believe are likely to find our events, services products useful.
+Our team and our third party researchers look for and source business contact details and information about an individual’s job role both online (using publicly available resources and websites), through networking activities and from details collected from previous event attendees, newsletter subscribers and users of our products.

 We use those business contact details to send event invites and emails about relevant industry news.
 We always include an unsubscribe link at the bottom of any such email which we send, so that you can let us know if you do not wish to receive any further marketing emails.